cncf/tag-security/compliance/README.md

 The motivation of the Compliance WG is cross-disciplinary and focused on bridging purely technical issues to broader legal and regulatory workflows: not only to strive for the prevention of system breaches, but also considering supply chain, operators, data and AI failures while simultaneously considering auditability, non-repudiation, legally required forensic evidence, etc. - across all the various activities required of cloud native operators of all sizes.
-The Compliance WG plans to curate tools for evidence collection, chain-of-custody in audits, as well as automated workflows for continuous compliance authoring and assessment.
+The Compliance WG plans to curate vendor neutral tools for evidence collection, chain-of-custody in audits, as well as automated workflows for continuous compliance authoring and assessment.

 The key areas of the Compliance WG include: